 Interest Rates: The annual interest rates of a microloan tend to be higher than a regular loan.
 A microloan can have interest rates that range from 12% to 29%, while a typical business loan from a bank can have interest rates as low as 7% to 11%.
-You can compare here the different interest rates based on the type of lenders and types of loan.
+You can compare here the different interest rates based on the type of lenders and types of loans.

 Length of Loan: Microloans are typically shorter-term loans that can last 1 to 5 years.
-A larger business loan will typically have a much longer-term, which can range anywhere from 5 to 7 years.
+A larger business loan will usually have a much longer-term, which can range anywhere from 5 to 7 years.